11 Fall Activities for Families in Chattanooga

 Lookout on top of mountain with waterfall

-During the fall, Rock City celebrates Rocktoberfest.
-This event offers activities like live music, dance performances, pumpkin painting, and character meet and greets just to name a few.
-You can check out Rock Cityā€™s website to find more information!
-This event takes place on Saturdays and Sundays in October 2023.
+During the fall, Rock City celebrates with the Enchanted Pumpkin Patch.
+This new event features lighted pumpkins, live music, pumpkin painting, cookie decorating, face painting, petting zoo, magic tricks, and more.
+You can check out Rock City’s website to find more information!
+This event takes place September 25-October 31 this year.

 5. Boo in the Zoo

-The Chattanooga Zoo is one of our favorite places to take kids because itā€™s such a fun AND easy outing.
+The Chattanooga Zoo is one of our favorite places to take kids because it’s such a fun AND easy outing.
 The zoo in Chattanooga is the perfect size for little ones, and it offers just enough excitement without feeling overwhelming.
-Thereā€™s also a really great park right next door that is one of my kidsā€™ favorites in all of Chattanooga.
-Boo in the Zoo is the name of the non-scary Halloween themed event offered on Fridays and Saturdays in October.
+There’s also a really great park right next door that is one of my kids’ favorites in all of Chattanooga.
+Boo in the Zoo is the name of the non-scary Halloween themed event offered on Fridays and Saturdays beginning October 10.
 During this fun packed event, the zoo offers activities like:

 • hayrides